Critical raw materials: UK

-The Critical Minerals Strategy, Resilience for the Future was published in July 2022, updated in March 2023.
+The United Kingdom's Critical Minerals Strategy: Resilience for the Future was published in July 2022, and updated in March 2023.
 As of December 2024, the UK does not produce any of the 18 identified highly critical CRM (Note: Antimony, Bismuth, Cobalt, Gallium, Graphite, Indium, Lithium, Magnesium, Niobium, Palladium, Platinum, Rare Earth Elements, Silicon, Tantalum, Tellurium, Tin, Tungsten, Vanadium) while a watchlist of increasingly critical materials includes Iridium, Manganese, Nickel, Phosphates and Ruthenium.

 In November 2024, the UK 2024 Criticality Assessment commissioned by the Department for Business and Trade, was published by the Critical Minerals Intelligence Centre, a unit of the British Geological Survey.
 The report identified 34 minerals as critical.
 Aluminium, chromium, germanium, iron, and nickel were added to the 2021 list, while palladium was removed.
 By fostering sustainable planning and design, the UK could reduce its demand for limited resources while supporting long-term economic resilience.

 The National Engineering Policy Centre released a report into critical materials in the United Kingdom in 2024.
 It studied ways of reducing the UK's demand for critical materials, especially in infrastructure, through changes to planning, design, and end-of-life of technologies like electric vehicle batteries, wind turbines, and also digital devices.
 The report also warns that without strategic interventions to reduce critical material dependency, the UK risks jeopardising its net zero objectives and facing economic instability due to material shortages.
 It also outlines specific recommendations to reduce the UK’s use and consumption of critical materials.

+India

+In India, the development and governance of critical mineral resources fall under the purview of the Ministry of Mines, which is empowered under by the Mines and Minerals (Development and Regulation) Act, 1957, and the Offshore Areas Mineral (Development and Regulation) Act, 2002.
+These efforts have been supplemented by the National Critical Minerals Mission (NCMM) which was launched in 2025, and is to some extent supported by the National Policy on Geothermal Energy.

+The Ministry of Mines has identified 30 critical minerals based on their economic significance and supply risk.
+The identification was done based on the criteria identified by the European Union.
+These minerals have been identified as essential for India's economic growth and national security.
+Many of these resources remain insufficiently explored or developed and the country remains reliant on imports of critical minerals, 75% of which is sourced from China.

 China

-On 30 November 2023, the Ministry of National Security of China defined critical minerals (Note: aluminium, antimony, beryllium, boron, chrome, coal, cobalt, copper, fluorite, gallium, germanium, graphite, indium, iron, lithium, manganese, molybdenum, natural gas, nickel, niobium, petroleum, potassium, rare earths, rhenium, tantalum, tin, titanium, tungsten, uranium, vanadium and zirconium) as "those irreplaceable metal elements and mineral deposits used in advanced industries, such as new materials, new energy, next-generation information technology, artificial intelligence, biotechnology, edge-cutting equipment manufacturing, national defense, and military sectors."
+On 30 November 2023, the Ministry of National Security of China defined critical minerals (Note: Aluminium, antimony, beryllium, boron, chrome, coal, cobalt, copper, fluorite, gallium, germanium, graphite, indium, iron, lithium, manganese, molybdenum, natural gas, nickel, niobium, petroleum, potassium, rare earths, rhenium, tantalum, tin, titanium, tungsten, uranium, vanadium and zirconium) as "those irreplaceable metal elements and mineral deposits used in advanced industries, such as new materials, new energy, next-generation information technology, artificial intelligence, biotechnology, edge-cutting equipment manufacturing, national defense, and military sectors".